Admission Requirements - UC

 However, meeting the UC minimum transfer eligibility requirements does not guarantee admission to your choice of major and campus.
 When campuses receive applications from more applicants than they can admit, they use a process called comprehensive review to evaluate applicants.
 Additionally, each UC campus and many selective schools and programs use selection criteria that are taken into consideration when selecting from transfer applicants.

 Students are advised to consult with a De Anza College counselor or academic advisor as early as possible to confirm your choice of classes and to develop an education plan for transfer.
-To schedule an appointment with a De Anza counselor or academic advisor visit the Counseling & Advising Center, located on the 2nd floor of the Student & Community Services Building.

 Disclaimer: The final responsibility for successful transfer rests with the student.
 The information posted on the De Anza College Transfer Planning Web site is designed to assist you in obtaining the most accurate information possible.
 However, this information is subject to change without notice, which may subsequently impact your admission to the University.